foozld/githubclass/README.md

 # Two-tone Rotating Circle

 A simple webpage with a centered, two-tone spinning ball.
 Use the slider to control rotation speed in real-time.
+(Made with AI.)

 ## How to view